Marcus-UK/laymanbrothers/README.md

 # Layman Brothers

-The Layman brothers banking web app is a the latest digital banking project to revolutionalize the industry, one Maker's Academy student at a time.
+The Layman brothers banking web app is the latest digital banking project to revolutionalize the industry, one Maker's Academy student at a time.

 It was developed in Java for the Maker's Academy final project by Etienne Mustow, Joe Ingram, Keith Amoah, Marcus Rands, Nero Siva and Will Cabangon.